jadpole/jadpole.github.io/_drafts/2015-07-31-type-system.md

 In this picture, `String`, `i32` and `Option<i32>` have access to `Hash::*` while `Option<MyType>` and `Option<i32>` have access to `Option::*`.
 You can notice that, because `Option<i32>` has access to both, it lives within the intersection of `Hash` and `Option`.
-If it were to implement yet another trait which depends on both (in this case, through conditional implementation), then it would lay inside a subset of \\(A \cap B\\).

-You could say that generics allow to statically generate types and that the content of the `impl` block is _really_ just an anonymous trait which is automatically implemented for all such types.
+From this example, you could infer that generics allow to automatically generate types on-demand and that an `impl MyType` block is _really_ just an anonymous trait which is automatically implemented for all instances of `MyType`.

-Now, this _diagram_ thing might make the type-system look even more daunting then it already did.
+Now, this _diagram_ thing might make the type-system look even more daunting than it already did.
 However, when compared to Ruby's mental model, for example, we can see that Rust's is _much_ simpler to think about.
-It just asks you to be super-duper explicit about everything &mdash; which is necessary when you want either safety or performance, and even more so when you want both.

-From our model, one could say that all types are created equal: there is no such thing as a _parent_ or a _child_ record &mdash; just subsets in a pool of possible value.
-Although it takes time to get used to this, it is much simpler than traditional OOP.
-You do not have to worry about constructors, inheritance, and all of these other things that we've became so accustomed to.
+For instance, all types are created equal; it makes no sense to talk about a _parent_ or a _child_ type, and we do not have to concern ourselves with constructors, inheritance, and all of these other concepts which we've become so accustomed to.
+The language just forces you to be super-duper explicit about everything.

 Before moving on, you should probably wait for everything to sink in, because we're going to level up and review our model as we explore static and dynamic